-Mudgee by Jane Dempster-Smith of Staycation Australia – one of the popular Towns in Australia for wine Growing
+Mudgee by Jane Dempster-Smith of Staycation Australia – one of the Best Country Towns in Australia for wine Growing

 One of Australia’s great country towns is Mudgee in NSW just 3.5 hours from Sydney by car.
 Mudgee is located in the Cudgegong River Valley.
 The aboriginal name means ‘nest in the hills”.

 Mudgee is a historic town with many of its buildings dating back to the 1800s.

 Mudgee is also one of NSW’s premier wine-growing regions.
 You will be spoilt for choice with over 35 family-owned cellar doors to choose from.
 Not only is Mudgee famous for its wine, but it excels in its local produce, cheese, gin and whiskey and more.